karischoonbee/jumo-csv-groupby/README.md

 ```

 ## Design considerations
-Pandas and similar modules not allowed
+- Pandas and similar modules were not allowed
-Uses the built-in Python CSV module for reading files (it felt like np.loadtxt/genfromtxt would be cheating)
+- Uses the built-in Python CSV module for reading files (it felt like np.loadtxt/genfromtxt would be cheating)
-Uses numpy arrays and logical operations on vectors to speed things up considerably.
+- Uses numpy arrays and logical operations on vectors to speed things up considerably.